-- 7) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum - 8) Communal areas are kept free of flammable items.
+- 6) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum - 7) Communal areas are kept free of flammable items.
 The communal areas are checked on a regular basis by Caretaking / Cleaning teams 365 days per year and all items of rubbish are immediately removed.
 There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed.

-On this occasion there were many items of combustion listed above.
+On this occasion there were items of combustion listed above.

-9) On the 1st floor communal landings, there are a set of UPVC windows these windows can be opened without the use of a key, these allow sufficient airflow.
+8) On the 1st floor communal landings, there are a set of UPVC windows the windows can be opened without the use of a key, these allow sufficient airflow into the landing.
 There is no automatic smoke ventilation system installed in this premises.

-10) The premises consists of a single staircase that provides means of escape, this is located as you enter the building, The stairs have a secondary handrail installed on the wall narrowing its initial width, it has been measured and 750mm in width which is acceptable.
+9) The premises consists of a single staircase that provides means of escape, this is located as you enter the building, The stairs have a secondary handrail installed on the wall narrowing its initial width, it has been measured and 778mm in width from rail to rail which is acceptable.

-11) Flat 46 on the 1st floor has a window that exits out on to the front entrance canopy.
-The building is within the 4.5m threshold in height which is measured from the ground to the floor of the 1st floor flat.
+10) Flat 56 has a window that exits out on to the front entrance canopy.
+This is acceptable as the floor level no more than 4.5m in height.

-12)Emergency lighting is not present in the block, this is due to the block being no more than 2 floors, the block has standard lighting installed in the communal hallway, covering the stairs and landing.
+11)Emergency lighting is not present in the block due to being no more than 2 floors in height, the block has standard lighting installed in the communal hallway, covering the stairs and landing,